Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

         D. Use a P20 multichannel pipette with fine pipette tips to remove excess ethanol.

-11. With the Library amplification plate still on the magnetic stand, allow the beads to air‐dry for 15 minutes.
+11. With the library amplification plate still on the magnetic stand, allow the beads to air-dry for at least 3 minutes, then check every 2 minutes until no ethanol remains.

 **NOTE: make sure not to over dry the beads.
 Bead pellets will appear cracked if over dried.**